personalmountains/CustomTabNames/README.md

 Name of the project that owns the document.
 Can be empty if the option to ignore single projects is enabled.

 #### `ParentDir`
-Name of the parent directory of the document, includes a terminating `/` if not empty.
+Name of the parent directory of the document.
+Does not include a terminating `/`.
+Can be empty if in root of filesystem.

 #### `Filename`
 Filename of the document.